 The law states that “a local agency shall not impose any other owner-occupancy requirement for either the primary dwelling or the accessory dwelling unit.”

 ADU financing for low- to moderate-income homeowners

 Well-to-do homeowners love to build ADUs because they offer such terrific ROI.
 New York wants to make sure homeowners at all income levels also have access to ADU financing.

 So a central element of the ADU bill is a financing program for low- to moderate-income homeowners.
 This will be run by the New York State Division of Housing and Community Renewal.

 New York will set up the lending program within 6 months of the bill’s passage.
 Homeowners who take part in the program will agree to rent the ADU at a below-market rate for 15 years.

 Given that in New York “market rate” rent for an apartment can be thousands of dollars, homeowners in the program stand to gain an excellent ROI from renting out their ADU.
 It’s a win-win-win: for homeowners, tenants, and the jurisdiction, which gets a boosted tax base.

 California passed the first of its ADU laws in 2017.
 Additional legislation in 2020 clarified the standards.
 There was a good deal of confusion around the new laws.
 This sometimes leads to stand-offs between ADU designers and city planners.

 New York may face similar hurdles.

-Maxable co-founder and lead designer Jared Basler explains that when big statewide ADU bills are first passed, local jurisdictions may not be fully aware of the changes.
+Director or Strategic Initiatives for the Casita Coalition, Jared Basler, explains that when big statewide ADU bills are first passed, local jurisdictions may not be fully aware of the changes.